castacks/DytanVO/README.md

 ### What's new.

-- 01-04-2023: Clean up and upload the codebase for DytanVO.
-Pretrained models and datasets are coming soon.
+- 01-05-2023: Clean up and upload the codebase for _DytanVO_.
+Pretrained weights and datasets are also ready.

 - 09-20-2022: Archive _Dynamic Dense RGB-D SLAM with Learning-Based Visual Odometry_, please check out the [legacy branch](https://github.com/Geniussh/DytanVO/tree/archived).
 The repo will be used to release codebase for the most recent ICRA 2023 submission.